 Vary the size (n) of the dataset loaded and measure the number of comparison operations in the best/average/worst case for different values of n.
 Use 10 values of n (up to 50 000) that are spaced approximately equally apart on a logarithmic scale (e.g. 5, 50, 500, 5 000, 50 000).
 For each value of n:

-Create a n entries from the sample data.
+Create a randomised subset of n entries from the sample data.

 Run the instrumented application with this subset and the query file (the queries will remain fixed regardless of the value of n).
 Store all comparison operation count values for both AVL tree insertion and search.